ashurik522/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map - returns new array of specified data (creating a new array which returns strings in lowercase)

+.filter - filters data into a new array like and if/else statement (all cities in an object with pop < x )

+.reduce - uses an accumulator for finding sum or products (sum of given objects in array)

 2. Explain the difference between a callback and a higher order function.

+A high order function takes a function as an argument and returns a function.

+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

 3. Explain what a closure is.

+A closure is a function that references variables in the outer scope from its inner scope.
+The closure preserves the outer scope inside its inner scope.

 4. Describe the four principles of the 'this' keyword.

+  1. this in  global scope is the console object
+  2. Implicit binding = this is the object left of a . when you call on it
+  3. New binding = can bind object together with constructor functions
+  4. Explicit binding = we can explicitly define something using .call

 5. Why do we need super() in an extended class?

+Super essentail replaces .call to create and explicit binding which invokes the parent constructors arguments.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.